boblund/JS-Wui/README.md

 ## IPC

 These interfaces enable sending and receiving messages over a websocket between webview and backend NodeJS handlers.
+The message can be any JavaScript object where object is equivalent to JSON.parse(JSON.stringify(object)).

 ### Webview Interface